JMB-Scripts/AR-Structural-Biology/README.md

 ### Viewing Models
-1. **enter the link to your smartphone-pad etc...** you can have access to the 20 amino acids model15 to model34 by with the following link https://jmb-scripts.github.io/AR-Structural-Biology/index.html?model=model15 just change the model nimber
+1. **enter the link to your smartphone-pad etc...**
+      You can have access to the 20 amino acids model15 to model34 by with the following link:

+      https://jmb-scripts.github.io/AR-Structural-Biology/index.html?model=model15

+     just change the model number

 2. **Scan the QR Code**: Use a QR code scanner on your mobile device to scan the QR code associated with the desired model.
    (for ipad make sure that safari is in mobile version)